Dat09vn/IPC/pipe.md

-Pipe is a communication medium between two or more related or interrelated processes.
+Pipe is a communication medium between two or more related or interrelated processes. eg: parent and child process

 Communication is achieved by one process writing into the pipe and other reading from the pipe.

 **1.**